Thane: Lakes

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Thane Municipal Corporation reported total revenue receipts of ₹2,867 crore (US$345 million) and total expenditure of ₹2,462 crore (US$296 million) in 2022–23.
+Tax revenue accounted for about 67.3% of the total revenue, while the corporation received ₹84 crore in grants during the financial year.

 Demographics

-The population of Thane according to the 2011 census is 1,886,941.
-The average literacy rate of Thane city is 91.36 percent for where male and female literacy was 94.19 and 88.14 percent respectively.
+The population of Thane according to the 2011 census is 1,886,941 people.
+The literacy percentage is 91.36%, with male literacy at 94.19% and female literacy at 88.14%.
 The sex ratio of Thane city is 882 females per 1000 males.
 Child sex ratio is 900 girls per 1000 boys.
-Total children (0–6) in Thane city are 186,259 as per Census India report on 2011.
-There were 98,017 boys while 88,242 are girls.
-Children form 10.24% of total population of Thane City.
+Total children (0–6) in Thane city are 186,259 as per India's 2011 census.
+Children account for 10.24% of the total population of Thane.

 The primary language spoken in Thane is Marathi, with widespread understanding and usage of Hindi.
 Some of the East Indian families in the Khatri ward of Thane still speak Portuguese.
 About 1,800 of India's approximately 5,000 Jews live in Thane.

 At the time of the 2011 census, 48.50% of the population spoke Marathi, 19.59% Hindi, 12.99% Urdu, 3.93% Gujarati, 2.44% Bhojpuri, 1.37% Kannada, 1.29% Malayalam, 1.21% Bengali, 1.15% Tamil, 1.14% Marwari and 0.94% Konkani as their first language.

 Sports

 Cricket is the most popular sport in Thane.
-Dadoji Kondadev Stadium, a sports arena of cricket is present in the city.
-Thane comes under jurisdiction of Mumbai Cricket Association, the governing body for cricket in Mumbai.
+Thane is under the jurisdiction of the Mumbai Cricket Association, the governing body for cricket in Mumbai.
 Its players play for the Mumbai cricket team in Indian domestic cricket.

 Transport

 Railways

 The smaller railway viaduct (top) and the longer railway viaduct (bottom) near Tanna (present day Thane) in 1855.

 Thana was the terminus for the first ever passenger train in Asia.
 On 16 April 1853, the passenger train service was inaugurated between Bori Bunder (Bombay) and Thane.
 Covering a distance of 34 km (21 mi), it was hauled by three locomotives: Sahib, Sindh and Sultan.
 The Thane viaducts, the first railway bridges, were built over the Thane creek when the Mumbai-Thane line was extended to Kalyan in May 1854.

-Thane is connected with neighbouring suburbs through Central and Trans-Harbour Line Suburban railway network.
+Thane is connected with neighbouring suburbs through the Central and Trans-Harbour Line Suburban railway network.
 Thane is a railway junction for the Thane-Vashi & Panvel Harbour Line and Central Line.
 It is one of the busiest stations in India and handles 654,000 passengers daily.

-Thane railway station will soon be revamped, Work to start soon on Rs 800-crore project.